orionrobots/orionrobots.github.io/wiki/solenoid.md

 It is also available as a spare 35327 £9.80.
 It is about 15 x 20 mm with push on fittings.
 They charge £2.00 P&P for spares and £5 for kits.

-An alternative is [Techno Stuff](http://www.techno-stuff.com/AirSol.htm) who do a brick compatible with a solenoid - but it looks less of a neat solution than the FischerTechnik.
-At about £25 ($44) the AirSol is more expensive as well.
+An alternative is the Techno Stuff AirSol - which was a brick compatible with a solenoid - but it looks less of a neat solution than the FischerTechnik.
+At about £25 ($44) the AirSol was more expensive as well.